aappddeevv/scalajs-reaction-app.g8/README.md

 ## scalajs-reaction

 This is a ReasonReact derived API to React.
-It is entirely based on react hooks.
+It is entirely based on simple functions and react hooks.

 The main project is located at [github](https://github.com/aappddeevv/scalajs-reaction).

-This scalajs-reaction is different than the jpgolly/scalajs-react and a few others that have the same name.
+This scalajs-reaction is different than the jpgolly/scalajs-react and a few others that have similar name.
 This React facade uses the [ReasonReact API](https://reasonml.github.io/reason-react).

 ## Create the project